Guide to Student Privacy Rights

 14. How will I know if my child is subject to University disciplinary action?

-16. I've also seen press reports about a new IEPLPA provision allowing notice to parents
+16. I've also seen press reports about an IEPLPA provision allowing notice to parents

 when a student violates drug or alcohol laws.
 What position has the University taken

 Part 99.31 (a) (15) (i) for the FERPA regulations authorizes-but does not require-disclosure to parents of 'the student's violation of any Federal, State, or local law, or of any rule or policy of the institution, governing the use or possession of alcohol or a controlled substance if (A) The institution determines that the student has committed a disciplinary violation with respect to that use or possession; and (B) The student is under the age of 21 at the time of the disclosure to the parent.'
-The University will notify parents of students under the age of 21 whenever a student has been found responsible for a first (or subsequent) violation of the University drug policy and a third (or subsequent) violation of the University alcohol policy, including policies enforced by the Office of Residence Life.
+Tennessee State law requires the university to notify the parents or guardians of students under the age of 21 when the student has been found responsible for violating the university’s alcohol and/or drug policies.
+This notification comes in the form of a letter via US Mail from the Dean of Students.

 17. Will I be notified if my child becomes involved with controversial or harmful